-Anyone can now be a graphic designer
+Anyone can now be a graphic designer with Fotojet

 I am pretty much a novice when it comes to photo editing or creating cool designs, I have tried using Adobe Creative Cloud (was a bit more than I needed and is more suitable for real designers) and of course Microsoft Paint (very basic and did what thought I needed).
 Now here I am trying out Fotojet (a cloud based photo editing and design solution) as I was looking for that little bit extra in images that I was using for my blog.
 I no longer wanted to settle with just putting text over a photo or using stock images from the likes of Adobe or Shutterstock, I needed to create my own unique pictures to support the image of my growing blog.